For IMMEDIATE RELEASE

 BIFF 2005 Award Winners

-participated in the 2005 Third Annual Boston
+2005 Third Annual Boston International Film Festival.
+The winning

-Hynes Convention Center in Boston on Sunday, June
+Convention Center in Boston on Sunday, June

 26, 2005.
-The Festival gathered and recognized a
+The Festival gathered and recognized a group of

-group of multicultural filmmakers from around the
+multicultural filmmakers from around the world who were cited for

 FEATURE FILM AWARDS